 Dr. W. Fred Kinsey, III, Director of the North Museum, spoke to the Club in April of 1979.
 Dr. Kinsey remarked, "The North Museum contributes without charge to the quality of life, the values, and the broad educational experience of the public."
-At the same meeting, Howard L. Feather, Associate Curator of the North Museum, was presented with the annual Community Service Award for his distinguished and selfless.
+At the same meeting, Howard L. Feather, Associate Curator of the North Museum, was presented with the annual Community Service Award for his distinguished and selfless work at the North Museum.